 A medical treatment can make perfect sense and work marvelously well, and a physician can still easily dismiss it out-of-hand without knowing much about it, just because of how he’s been oriented.

-Very few doctors have been taught about the WT3 protocol for Wilsons Temperature Syndrome and WTSmed Supplements in medical school, although it is starting to be taught in some medical schools now.
+Very few doctors have been taught about Wilsons Temperature Syndrome in medical school, although it is starting to be taught in some medical schools now.
 It’s been our experience that the doctors that say that the WT3 protocol isn’t helpful are almost always the ones that haven’t read the Doctor’s Manual for Wilson’s Temperature Syndrome, and especially the ones who haven’t actually correctly tried the treatment in patients.
 There’s nothing like doing the treatment to see it’s benefits.
 If you want to interest your doctor in the WT3 protocol, we suggest that you

 - see if you can persuade him to “just try it” on you, and maybe others.
 He’ll be able to see for himself how well it works.

 - rather than trying to prove to him on paper that it works in order to get him to treat you for Wilsons Temperature Syndrome.